brunsviga13rk/thesis/src/modelling.typ

 === Removal of defects

-The machine acquired for this project is multiple decades old and has been used fair while.
+The machine acquired for this project is multiple decades old and has been used for a while.
 This results in defects from regular touching, scratches or in extreme cases by parts rubbing the paint from each other.
 Two examples of defects are shown in @picture:decal-correction on the left side.